thedonrabe/react-firebase-schema-form/README.md

 ```
 $ npm install --save react-firebase-schema-form
 ```
-Note: You will need the [firebase npm package](https://www.npmjs.com/package/firebase) installed to send an authorized firebase object to the tool.
-Code found for initializing firebase at bottom of this page
+Note: You will need the [firebase npm package](https://www.npmjs.com/package/firebase) installed and intialize in your app for the DBFormTool to use.
+Code example for initializing firebase at bottom of this page.

 ## To use in your code: